-Lisa writes: As a kid I thought New Years Resolutions were magical, like wishes made while blowing out birthday candles.
+As a kid I thought New Year’s resolutions were magical, like wishes made while blowing out birthday candles.
 On this one special night of the year, I could hope and dream for something to be different and a year hence, it would be.
-As I got older I made resolutions, often failed to keep them and was disillusioned only a few months into the year.
+As I got older I made resolutions, often failed to keep them and was disillusioned only a few months into every year.
 Still later I stopped making resolutions, believing that magical thinking was for kids, and that the hard work of changing ourselves, was just that, hard work and need not be tied to any particular night.

-But there is something special about New Years.
+But there is something special about a New Year.
 Every year we are offered a new beginning and that just might be magical.

-So, are resolutions of any value?
+So, is a New Year’s Resolution of any value?
 Why do we keep them or break them?
 And most importantly what can we do to make it to year-end still in position of our resolve?

 We hear so much about the failure of resolutions but that is only a partial truth.
 A group of psychologist studied resolvers and non-resolvers in the six months after the New Year.
 What they found was that just over half of those who had made resolutions had failed in their resolve.
 However the 46% who had made the desired change compared very favorably with the control group, who had the same goals but made no resolution and were successful only 4% of the time.